-- (b) [Disciplinary conditions registrants.]
-An order under this [Act] may revoke, suspend, condition, or limit the registration of a current registrant and if the registrant is a broker-dealer or investment adviser, any partner, officer, or director, any person having a similar status or performing similar functions, or any person directly or indirectly controlling the broker-dealer or investment adviser, if the administrator finds that the order is in the public interest and subsection (d) authorizes the action, but: - (1) The administrator may not institute a revocation or suspension proceeding under this subsection based on an order issued by another state that is reported to the administrator or designee later than one year after the date of the order on which it is based; and - (2) under subsection (d)(5)(A) through (B) the administrator may not issue an order on the basis of an order under the state securities act of another state unless the other order was based on conduct for which subsection (d) would authorize the action had the conduct occurred in this State. - (c) [Disciplinary penalties registrants.]
-An order under this [Act] may censure, impose a bar, or impose a civil penalty in an amount not to exceed a maximum of [\$\\\] for a single violation or [\$\\\] for several violations on a registrant and if the registrant is a broker-dealer or investment adviser, any partner, officer, or director, any person having a similar functions or any person directly or indirectly controlling the broker-dealer or investment adviser, if the administrator finds that the order is in the public interest and subsection (d)(1)-(6), (9)-(10) or (12)-(14) authorize the action.
+(b) [Disciplinary conditions - registrants.]
+If the administrator finds that the order is in the public interest and subsection (d) authorizes the action an order issued under this [Act] may revoke, suspend, condition, or limit the registration of a registrant and if the registrant is a broker-dealer or investment adviser, any partner, officer, or director, any person having a similar status or performing similar functions, or any person directly or indirectly controlling the brokerdealer or investment adviser.
+However, the administrator

+(1) may not institute a revocation or suspension proceeding under this subsection based on an order issued by another State that is reported to the administrator or designee later than one year after the date of the order on which it is based; and

+(2) under subsection (d)(5)(A) and (B), may not issue an order on the basis of an order under the state securities act of another State unless the other order was based on conduct for which subsection (d) would authorize the action had the conduct occurred in this State.

+(c) [Disciplinary penalties - registrants.]
+If the administrator finds that the order is in the public interest and subsection (d)(1) through (6), (8), (9), (10), or (12) and (13) authorizes the action, an order under this [Act] may censure, impose a bar, or impose a civil penalty in an amount not to exceed a maximum of \$[] for a single violation or \$[] for several violations on a registrant and if the registrant is a broker-dealer or investment adviser, any partner, officer, or director, any person having similar functions or any person directly or indirectly controlling the broker-dealer or investment adviser.

-( (d) [Grounds for discipline] A person may be disciplined under subsections (a) ) through (c) if the pe erson:
+(d) [Grounds for discipline.]
+A person may be disciplined under subsections (a) through(c) if the person:

-- (1) has filed an application for registration under this [Act] or the predecessor act within the previous 10 years in this State, which, as of the effective date of registration or as of any date after filing in the case of an order denying effectiveness, was incomplete in any material respect or contained a statement that, in light of the circumstances under which it was made, was false or misleading with respect to a material fact; - (2) willfully violated or willfully failed to comply with this [Act] or the predecessor act or a rule adopted or order issued under this [Act] or the predecessor act within the previous 10 years; - (3) has been convicted of any felony or within the previous 10 years has been convicted of a misdemeanor involving a security, a commodity futures or option contract, or an aspect of a business involving securities, commodities, investments, franchises, insurance, banking, or finance; - (4) is enjoined or restrained by a court of competent jurisdiction in an action instituted by the administrator under this [Act] or a predecessor act, a State, the Securities and Exchange Commission, or the United States from engaging in or continuing an act, practice, or course of business involving an aspect of a business involving securities, commodities, investments, franchises, insurance, banking, or finance; - (5) is the subject of an order, issued after notice and opportunity for hearing: - (A) by the securities, depository institution, insurance or other financial services regulator of a State, or by the Securities and Exchange Commission or other federal agency denying, revoking, barring, or suspending registration as a broker-dealer, agent, investment adviser, federal
+(1) has filed an application for registration in this State under this [Act] or the predecessor act within the previous 10 years, which, as of the effective date of registration or as of any date after filing in the case of an order denying effectiveness, was incomplete in any material respect or contained a statement that, in light of the circumstances under which it was made, was false or misleading with respect to a material fact;

-1 • 1 . • .
-1 . covered investment advicer or investmen at adviser re presentative; COVCICA mvesumem auvisci, or my counter it auvisci ic prosentative, or federal covered investment adviser; - (C) by the Securities and Exchange Commission or by a self-regulatory organization suspending or expelling the registrant from membership in a self-regulatory organization; - (D) by a court adjudicating a United States Postal Service fraud; - (E) by the insurance regulator of a state denying, suspending, or revoking the registration of an insurance agent; or - (F) by a depository institution regulator suspending or barring a person from the banking or depository institution business; - (6) is the subject of an adjudication or determination, after notice and opportunity for hearing, by the Securities and Exchange Commission; the Commodity Futures Trading Commission, the Federal Trade Commission; a federal depository institution regulator, depository institution, insurance, or other financial services regulator of a State, that the person willfully violated the Securities Act of 1933, the Securities Exchange Act of 1934, the Investment Advisers Act of 1940, the Investment Company Act of 1940, or the Commodity Exchange Act, the securities or commodities law of a State, or a federal or state law under which a business involving investments, franchises, insurance, banking, or finance is regulated; - (7) is insolvent, either in the sense that the person's liabilities exceed the person's assets or in the sense that the person cannot meet the person's obligations as they mature, but the administrator may not enter an order against an applicant or registrant under this paragraph without a finding of insolvency as to the applicant or registrant;
+(2) willfully violated or willfully failed to comply with this [Act] or the predecessor act or a rule adopted or order issued under this [Act] or the predecessor act within the previous 10 years;

+(3) has been convicted of a felony or within the previous 10 years has been convicted of a misdemeanor involving a security, a commodity future or option contract, or an aspect of a business involving securities, commodities, investments, franchises, insurance, banking, or finance;

+(4) is enjoined or restrained by a court of competent jurisdiction in an action instituted by the administrator under this [Act] or the predecessor act, a State, the Securities and Exchange Commission, or the United States from engaging in or continuing an act, practice, or course of business involving an aspect of a business involving securities, commodities, investments, franchises, insurance, banking, or finance;

+(5) is the subject of an order, issued after notice and opportunity for hearing by:

-- (B) by the securities regulator of a State or by the Securities and Exchange
+(A) the securities, depository institution, insurance, or other financial services regulator of a State or by the Securities and Exchange Commission or other federal agency denying, revoking, barring, or suspending registration as a broker-dealer, agent, investment adviser, federal covered investment adviser, or investment adviser representative;

-Commission against a broker-dealer, agent, investment adviser, investment adviser representative,
+(B) the securities regulator of a State or by the Securities and Exchange Commission against a broker-dealer, agent, investment adviser, investment adviser representative, or federal covered investment adviser;